top of page

 • Licensed therapists with trauma-specific training

-Early intervention significantly improves outcomes, with studies showing that treatment within three months of trauma can prevent chronic PTSD in many cases.
+Early intervention significantly improves outcomes, with studies showing that treatment within three months can prevent chronic PTSD in many cases.

 Two people are leaning against each other in a modern setting.
 One has short brown hair, the other has shoulder-length red hair.
 A red bag is visible.